Copy Cats (album)

-Copy Cats is a 1988 album by Johnny Thunders and Patti Palladin.
+Copy Cats is an album by the American musicians Johnny Thunders and Patti Palladin.
 It is a set of rock and roll oldies, originally recorded from 1954 to 1969.
 It was named after being a set of cover versions and as the title of a Gary U.S. Bonds song, "Copycat", which was recorded for the album but not released.
+Thunders was inspired by John Lennon's Rock 'n' Roll.

+Critical reception

+The Chicago Tribune wrote that the album "could have been tossed off as a lark, but the music—which ranges from swamp-rock to girl-group stylings to a mambo/R&B hybrid—emerges crisp, polished and generally enjoyable."
+The Los Angeles Times stated that it "features punchy cover versions of mostly obscure R&B oldies, with Thunders using his thin, nasal voice to humorous effect with theatrical mannerisms."